Orthorexia nervosa: History

 In a 1997 article in the magazine Yoga Journal, the American physician Steven Bratman coined the term "orthorexia nervosa" from the Greek ὀρθο- (ortho, "right" or "correct"), and ὄρεξις (orexis, "appetite"), literally meaning 'correct appetite', but in practice meaning 'correct diet'.
 The term is modeled on anorexia, literally meaning "without appetite", as used in the definition of the condition anorexia nervosa.
 (In both terms, "nervosa" indicates an unhealthy psychological state.)
 Bratman described orthorexia as an unhealthy fixation with what the individual considers to be healthy eating.
 Beliefs about what constitutes healthy eating commonly originate in one or another dietary theory such as raw foodism or macrobiotics, but are then taken to extremes, leading to disordered eating patterns and psychological and/or physical impairment.
 Bratman based this proposed condition on his personal experiences in the 1970s, as well as behaviors he observed among his patients in the 1990s.

-In 2000, Bratman, with David Knight, authored the book Health Food Junkies, which further expanded on the subject.
-They saw veganism as an "invention of people who lived in Western countries and had too much time on their hands".
-Veganism was illogical as "animals all over the earth devote themselves to eating each other" and following a vegan diet could thus make a person miserable as it was "an arrogant violation of natural law".

 Following the publication of the book, in 2004 a team of Italian researchers from La Sapienza University of Rome, published the first empirical study attempting to develop a tool to measure the prevalence of orthorexia, known as the ORTO-15.